po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/10-Stu_Conditional-Statements/README.md

 ## Acceptance Criteria

-* It is done when if `expression1` is true and `expression2` is true, this message is logged to the console: "True ✅ True ✅"
+* It is done when the message "True ✅ True ✅" is logged when both `expression1` and `expression2` are true.

-* Else, it is done when if only `expression1` is true, this message is logged to the console: "True ✅ False ❌".
+* It is done when the message "True ✅ False ❌" is logged when `expression1` is true.

-* Else, it is done when if only `expression2` is true, then this message is logged to the console: "False ❌ True ✅".
+* It is done when the message "False ❌ True ✅" is logged when `expression2` is true.

-* Else, it is done if none of the conditions above are true, then this message logs to the console: "False ❌ False ❌".
+* It is done when the message "False ❌ False ❌" is logged when both `expression1` and `expression2` are false.

 ## 💡 Hint